 The following is an account of an older-but-wiser daughter-in-law who has struggled with her share of conflicting situations with an alcoholic mother-in-law.
 There are principles of conduct illustrated by the restraint and the positive actions of this woman named Amelia that will help in dealing with conflicts.

 When my mother-in-law would come to visit us, I never knew who was going to show up.
 It all depended on how much she’d had to drink.
-Since she was an alcoholic, we soon discovered that her personality varied, thus her behavior was greatly influenced by how much liquor she’d consumed.
+Since she was an alcoholic, we soon discovered that her personality varied.
+Thus her behavior was greatly influenced by how much liquor she’d consumed.
 In a strange way, it really helped to have something else to blame rather than to just assume she didn’t love her son or his family.

 My mother-in-law was a very complicated person.
 Although I found it terribly irritating when she introduced me to her friends as her “fat daughter-in-law,” I tried to look past her steely, gruff, ill-mannered ways.
 It was mostly out of respect for my husband’s feelings that I was willing to put up with so much mistreatment.

 It wasn’t until after she died that I realized she’d never let any of us get to know the person she really was.
 Sadly she died very suddenly.
 We went into her house to tend to her affairs the same day she died.
 To our astonishment, we found posted notes all around the house.
 Over the kitchen sink was a notation reminding her to pray for her grandson.
 In the bathroom, tacked to the mirror was a reminder to pray for her granddaughter.
 On and on the notes were placed.
-Everyone in her family had a special spot, were she would lift them up to the Lord in prayer.
+Everyone in her family had a special spot, where she would lift them up to the Lord in prayer.

 It’s so strange, we thought.
-As many times as we had visited her, we had never seen what was gong on in her heart and in her home after we left.
+As many times as we had visited her, we had never seen what was going on in her heart and in her home after we left.
 Even though she put up a facade of distance, we now realize she really did love her family the best way she could.

 After hearing Amelia’s account, I asked her, “What did you do over the years to overcome the conflicts you experienced with your mother-in-law?”
 She shared what I’ve come to call the 3 keys to overcoming conflict.